 At JSW Cement, we are committed to enhancing our commitment to human rights protection across our operations.
-To reinforce this commitment, we have a Human rights policy and we have also established an exhaustive Technical Standard for Human Rights Management at group level.
+To reinforce this commitment, we have a Human rights policy and we have also established an exhaustive Technical Standard for Human Rights Management at the group level.
 This standard outlines the effective methods for managing human rights and aligning with the objectives outlined in our Policy on Protecting Human Rights.
 The Technical Standard is concerned with identifying salient Human Rights issues for the organization; allocating responsibility; and establishing systems, procedures and mechanisms to manage those issues.
-One of the operating locations was covered during the Human Rights Due Diligence (HRDD) assessment, which was conducted by JSW Steel in FY 2022-23.
-In the year FY 2023-24, the company has initiated HRDD assessments for two new locations.
-The company aims to cover the remaining locations for HRDD assessment by 2025.
-These assessments are aligned with core UNGP Indicators, UN Guiding Principles on Business and Human Rights, and OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (IV.
+Three of our operating locations was covered during the Human Rights Due Diligence (HRDD) gap assessment with a focus on Human Rights impacts during FY 2023 and FY 2024.
+The company aims to cover the remaining locations for Human Rights Impact Assessment and respective HRDD gap assessment by 2025.
+We have identified the risks and developed mitigation plans to address these risks at each of these sites.
+These assessments are aligned with UNGP principles , and OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (IV.
 Human Rights).

 • Environmental Rights: Safeguarding the environment and natural resources in the vicinity of JSW Cement's operations.